MapleYeti/P2P-bot-monitor/README.md

+# This prototype is deprecated, see [DreamBot Dashboard](https://github.com/MapleYeti/DreamBot-Dashboard) for full release

 # DreamBot Bot Monitor

 A modern application for monitoring DreamBot logs, managing bot configurations, and launching bots via CLI commands.
 Features real-time Discord notifications and an intuitive configuration interface.